spsaucier/parenting-biblically/content/lessons/2016-07-06-introduction.md

 > The family you come from isn't as important as the family you're going to have.
 > -	Ring Lardner

+## Course Learning Objectives

+* The prerequisites of a solid, biblical family; the necessary background of a stable home
+* Basic Biblical principals used for all parenting times
+* Whom and what we are to respect
+* That obedience is necessary and expected of God’s people and our children
+* What is disobedience and what is being a childish
+* That parenting is difficult, time consuming, and exhausting, but it is commanded and worthy
+* That actions lead to consequences
+* Specific techniques used in discipline, encouragement, and correction
+* How to restore a broken relationship, parent and child
+* Common errors and pitfalls of godly parenting
+* How we are different from the world and better for it
+* That ultimately, you must decide what God would have you do to properly discipline your child
+* Family-building

 ## Explanation of the Course:

 * Importance.
 Experience in China.
 Culture, children and parents of today.